• Skip to primary navigation

 Ribose

 Ribose is a type of sugar.
-With respect to exercise, ribose is popular among some endurance athletes because of research —primarily conducted on sick people with heart disease —showing that it might help improve oxygen delivery to heart muscle.
+With respect to exercise, ribose is popular among endurance athletes because of research —primarily conducted on sick people with heart disease —showing that it might help improve oxygen delivery to the heart muscle.
 But, does ribose help healthy people exercise better?

-Looking at the research, I'm hard-pressed to find a “ribose helps exercise” study.
 I do see research on ribose helping fibromyalgia but as for exercise, for the moment, I'm skeptical.

 Adenosine